 Provides an opportunity for more intensive or broader study of a selected topic in forensic science under the guidance of a faculty member.
 Students may take only one reading course.
 May be taken as a science credit with permission of the department chair.
-Prerequisite: Only open to students enrolled in the BScFS or joint-major in Forensic Science with a minimum of 10.0 university credits and permission of course supervisor.
+Prerequisite: Open only to students in a Forensic Science program with a minimum of 10.0 university credits and permission of course supervisor.